 (2) Whilst the vessel is under way the transceiver referred to in subregulation (1) must, when not used for other transmission, remain switched on and tuned to the emergency distress calling frequency or the working frequency of the shore station with which the vessel is logged on.

+(3A) This regulation does not apply to a recreational paddle craft that is a vessel.

 (3) An owner who contravenes this regulation commits an offence.

 [Regulation 52BAA inserted in Gazette 31 Dec 1993 p.
 6914; amended in Gazette 24 Apr 1998 p.
-2164.]
+2164; 25 Jul 2014 p.
+2585.]

 52BAB.
 Certain vessels to carry Emergency Position Indicating Radio Beacons